GabGP/labsOperatingSystems/README.md

 Simulates various CPU scheduling strategies using multi-threading.
 This lab covers non-preemptive algorithms (FIFO, SJF) and preemptive ones (Round Robin, SRTF), focusing on performance metrics like Waiting Time and Turnaround Time using thread-safe queues.

+### Lab 009: Memory Management

+Explores the implementation and management of memory within an operating system.
+This lab focuses on how the OS maps virtual addresses to physical memory, handles fragmentation, and manages page tables.

+### Lab 010: Page Replacement Algorithms

+A Python-based simulation of user-space memory management.
+This lab evaluates how different replacement policies (FIFO, MIN and LRU) behave under specific reference sequences, calculating efficiency through hit/miss ratios.

 ---

 ## ⚙️ Prerequisites